sharmalakshay93/mxnet-examples/custom_dataset/readme.md

 the same directory.
 All these class directories are then in the same root `image` directory.

-Our goal is to generate two files, `mydata_train.rec` for training and `mydata_val.rec` for validation, with a 70-30 split between these two sets.
+Our goal is to generate two files, `fmd_train.rec` for training and `fmd_val.rec` for validation, with a 70-30 split between these two sets.
 To do this, we first need to prepare "list" files.

 ## Prepare list files